onaio/help/guides/data-management/_posts/2017-02-16-data-management-guide.md

 #### CSV (Windows Compatible)

-This works in a similar way as CSV exports, but the only difference is that, it supports encoding of CSV exports on Windows.
+This works in a similar way as CSV exports, with the only difference being that, it supports encoding of CSV exports on Windows.

 #### Excel(formatted spreadsheet)

 Allows you to export data in xlsx format.
-For repeat groups’ data, each repeat group is exported in a different worksheet, but uniquely indexed to the appropriate parent unit of observation.
+For repeat groups data, each repeat group is exported in a different worksheet, but uniquely indexed to the appropriate parent unit of observation.

 #### CSV Zip